nuzillard/KnapsackSearch/README.md

 2. Lines that start with a # sign, considered as a comment
 3. Lines with a single word, standing for a *genus* name, starting with an upper-case letter (A-Z)

-Enter command `python process.py familyname` from the rdkit environment.
-As an example run `python process.py papaver` to collect data about compounds reported in KNApSAcK from Papaveraceae, according to the list of genera written in file papaver_genera.txt.
+Enter command `python -m process familyname` from the rdkit environment.
+As an example run `python -m process papaver` to collect data about compounds reported in KNApSAcK from Papaveraceae, according to the list of genera written in file papaver_genera.txt.
 On April 9, 2020, the resulting papaver_knapsack.sdf file contained 458 molecules.
 Other examples can be found in the Examples directory.

 The list of genera that belong to a given family can be found by means of the [NCBI Taxonomy tool](https://www.ncbi.nlm.nih.gov/taxonomy).